ljaaaaa/my-chess/README.md

 	- So just K.png for King, etc.
 	- Removes extra variable in Piece
 - Remember pawn turns to queen(or other chosen piece) when reaches end
+- Implement seeing game in certain part of history